-At the crucial time, Bahýľ failed to attract an investor for the development and production of his helicopter.
-Thus, as the first helicopter inventor, he was overtaken by the French Louis Brequet and Paul Cornu, who are listed as the official helicopter inventors.
+At a crucial time, Bahýľ failed to attract an investor for the development and production of his helicopter.
+Thus, as the first helicopter inventor, he was overtaken by the French Louis Brequet and Paul Cornu, who is listed as the official helicopter inventors.

 Interesting fact: In 1978, a documentary called The Conqueror of Edison was made about Bahýľ.